chriskok/TextGenerationLSTM/README.md

         eg: filename = "weights/weights-improvement-47-1.2219-bigger.hdf5" (or "weights\we..." on Windows, also change line 46 in Fast1)

       *  Then, run $python TextGenerationFast2.py

+4. If you want to change the source, change lines at the top of all the files:

+      filename = "YOURTEXTHERE.txt"

 ---